-To play sounds with the Buzzzy! you need, at least:
+To play with the Buzzzy! you need:

-- An audio system with a line-level input or a pair of headphones - A MIDI controller, a sequencer or a computer - A USB power source

-An audio system can be a HiFi stereo system, a mixing desk connected to speakers or a pair of active speakers.
+- An audio system with line-level inputs or a pair of headphones - A MIDI controller, a sequencer or a computer - A USB power source can be a HiFi stereo system, a power mixing desk connected to speakers or a pair of active speakers.